MicrosoftDocs/MIMDocs/MIMDocs/pam/defining-roles-for-pam.md

 - Storage admins
 - Anti-Malware admins for Tier 0 servers
 - SCCM admins for Tier 0 SCCM
-- SCOM Admins for Tier 0 SCOM
+- System Center Operations Manager Admins for Tier 0 Operations Manager
 - Backup admins for Tier 0
 - Users of out-of-band and baseboard management controllers (for KVM or lights-out management) connected to Tier 0 hosts